patrickbucher/docs/weinberg/how-software-is-built.md

 > People will always choose the familiar over the cofortable.

-No two software organisations are 1) exactly alike or 2) entirely different.
+No two software organizations are 1) exactly alike or 2) entirely different.

-There is some common software culture; it's properties can be found in the entire world.
+There is some common software culture; its properties can be found in the entire world.
 Some characteristics cluster together as _patterns_.
 Organizations lock in on one of those patterns due to conservatism manifested in:

 1. satisfaction with current quality level
 2. fear of losing that level when improvements fail